icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-mocks](https://github.com/help-me-mom/ng-mocks) - Angular testing library for mocking components, directives, pipes, services and facilitating TestBed setup.
 * [ng-mocks-sandbox](https://github.com/help-me-mom/ng-mocks-sandbox) - A repo with guides and examples for unit tests in Angular applications using ng-mocks.
-* [auto-spies](https://github.com/hirezio/auto-spies) - Create automatic spies from classes.
 * [Auto-create and -update tests tool](https://www.npmjs.com/package/scuri) - Automate Angular unit test and boilerplate with this schematic.
 * [spectacular](https://github.com/ngworker/ngworker/tree/main/packages/spectacular) - Spectacular offers test harnesses for Angular applications and libraries.
-* [@angular/cdk/testing](https://material.angular.io/cdk/test-harnesses/overview) - `@angular/cdk/testing` provides infrastructure to help with testing Angular components.
+* [@angular/cdk/testing](https://material.angular.dev/cdk/testing/overview) - `@angular/cdk/testing` provides infrastructure to help with testing Angular components.
 * [ngx-page-object-model](https://github.com/FrancescoBorzi/ngx-page-object-model) - This library streamlines the process of writing unit tests for Angular UI Components by utilizing the Page Object Model (POM) design pattern.
 By adopting the POM design pattern, you can create an additional layer of abstraction, effectively separating your test logic from the DOM manipulation logic.
 * [ngtx](https://github.com/Centigrade/ngtx) - `ngtx` stands for "A**ng**ular **T**esting E**x**tensions" and is a small set of functions aiming to make your life easier when testing Angular components.
 * [ngx-testing-tools](https://github.com/remscodes/ngx-testing-tools) - Provides high-level utilities and reduces boilerplate for testing Angular applications.